 Inspired by traditional Scotch whisky, Torii took a Japanese approach, choosing a completely different terrain and climate from Scotland to create a unique type of whisky.
 The Yamazaki distillery is thus the cradle of Japanese whisky.
 Proudly nestling on the outskirts of Kyoto, this region was once known as 'Minaseno', the source of some of Japan's purest water.

-Nose: Miyagikyo Discovery Aromatic Yeast reveals delicate notes of ripe fruit, vanilla and honey, with a light floral touch.
-Feel: On the palate, this whisky reveals complex flavors of tropical fruit, toasted oak and caramel, offering a silky, balanced texture.
-Finish: The finish is long and warm, giving way to lingering notes of dried fruit and subtle spices.
+Nose: Subtle aromas of ripe fruit and vanilla emerge delicately.
+Mouth: On the palate, notes of toasted oak, caramel and spices blend harmoniously.
+Finish: The finish is long and warm, giving way to notes of dried fruit and honey.

 Nose: Complex, with notes of toast, dry peat and twigs.
 On aeration, the peat becomes more intense, almost animal-like.
 Exotic fruits (passion fruit, mango) and fresh figs add substance and verve to the aromatic palette.